zephyrproject-rtos/trusted-firmware-m/docs/contributing/doc_guidelines.rst

         print("Hello TF-M")

-Restructured Text supports implicit code-blocks by indenting a section of text, surrounded by new lines.
+reStructuredText supports implicit code-blocks by indenting a section of text, surrounded by new lines.
 While this formatting is allowed, it should be avoided if possible.